hp-no/cs30-major-project/proposal.md

 ## Description

-A sculpting (clay sculptures, pottery) simulator in a first person perspective.
+A sculpting (clay sculptures) simulator made on a 3D grid.

 ## Must Have List

-- First person perspective + head movement
+- Use of 3D models and shapes on a 3D grid plane to create sculptures
-- Sculpting/shaping feature or tool used to form/modify artpiece
+- Sculpting/shaping feature or tool used to sculpt artpiece
 - A mechanic that rotates the art piece around (to view multiple sides or use in sculpting the piece)
-- Textures on art piece
+- Visual imagery of the current selected tool to indicate that it is being used
 - Background music
 - Instructions